This site is intended for U.S. healthcare professionals.

 Prescribing InformationIndicationsPatient SiteMaternal

-Patient ProfilesABRYSVO®: CDC-recommended for all adults aged 75 and older and for adults aged 60-74 years who are at increased risk of severe RSV disease1,2The risk to your vulnerable patients from RSV is real: Protect them with ABRYSVO this RSV seasonTake every opportunity to protect more of your eligible patients today Risk Conditions LoadingReferencesRisk versus patients the same age with no comorbidities.
-Risk calculation (RSV-associated hospitalization rate per 100,000) results come from CDC studies based on community-dwelling adults with and without chronic medical conditions, stratified by age group (50-64, 65-74, ≥75 years).3,5 Data from RSVVaxView, as of December 28, 2024.4CDC=Centers for Disease Control and Prevention; COPD=chronic obstructive pulmonary disease; CVD=cardiovascular disease; RSV=respiratory syncytial virus.Related ContentRelated ContentRelated ContentOrder ABRYSVOLoadingVaccine LocatorLoading
+Patient ProfilesABRYSVO®: CDC recommended for adults aged 75+ and adults aged 50-74 who are at increased risk of severe RSV disease1[This expanded RSV recommendation in adults aged 50-59 at increased risk is not final until endorsed by the CDC Director.]The risk to your vulnerable patients from RSV is real: Protect them with ABRYSVO this RSV seasonTake every opportunity to protect more of your eligible patients today Risk Conditions LoadingReferencesRisk calculation (RSV-associated hospitalization rate per 100,000) results come from CDC studies based on community-dwelling adults over the age of 50 with and without chronic medical conditions.4Data from RSVVaxView as of April 5, 2025.2CAD=coronary artery disease; CDC=Centers for Disease Control and Prevention; COPD=chronic obstructive pulmonary disease; ICU=intensive care unit; RSV=respiratory syncytial virus.Related ContentRelated ContentRelated ContentOrder ABRYSVOLoadingVaccine LocatorLoading

 Related Content